-The definition of academic dishonesty in the colleges code of student conduct includes but is not limited to: The definition of academic dishonesty in the College's "Code of Student Conduct" includes but is not limited to: (a) cheating; (b) fabrication; (c) facilitating academic dishonesty; (d) plagiarism; (e) forgery; (f) bribery; or (g) multiple submissions (submitting the same assignment to more than one instructor without the permission of the instructors).
+The definition of academic dishonesty in the College's "Code of Student Conduct" includes but is not limited to: (a) cheating; (b) fabrication; (c) facilitating academic dishonesty; (d) plagiarism; (e) forgery; (f) bribery; or (g) multiple submissions (submitting the same assignment to more than one instructor without the permission of the instructors).

-Some examples of academic dishonesty include: fabrication of reports or records of interactions with clients; using prohibited study aids, e.g., accessing text book test banks which are a faculty resource from illegal website sources or otherwise obtaining a copy of a test/quiz; facilitating academic dishonesty; sharing test/quiz content with another student verbally or in writing, recording in any form any part of a question or other assessment of learning for purposes of sharing such information with current or future students; giving or receiving unauthorized aid on test/quizzes/care plans/papers; abetting another student by allowing them to copy your answers or submit your work as their own; and plagiarism.
+Some examples of academic dishonesty include: fabrication of reports or records of interactions with clients; using prohibited study aids, e.g., accessing textbook test banks which are a faculty resource from illegal website sources or otherwise obtaining a copy of a test/quiz; facilitating academic dishonesty; sharing test/quiz content with another student verbally or in writing, recording in any form any part of a question or other assessment of learning for purposes of sharing such information with current or future students; giving or receiving unauthorized aid on test/quizzes/care plans/papers; abetting another student by allowing them to copy your answers or submit your work as their own; and plagiarism.